banditrider/locomotivecms-dev-box/README.md

 ## Debugging ##

 Most outputs of the provisioning processed are suppressed.
 If something does not install properly, open the `bootstrap.sh` file and remove `>/dev/null 2>&1` from any command you suspect to go awry.

-Instead of using the bootstrap.sh, you can run the commands that went wrong listed in the files manually and try to fix any issues on the go.

-## License ##

-Released under the MIT License.